 It was during this era that America had become a homogeneous nation, resilient to change, after all it had taken a decade to rebound from the depression.
 There were drive-in movies, Howard Johnson’s, and those primal golden arches that embody all things American, McDonalds was born.

 Out of all of this, and the brooding idea of McCarthyism and the red scare brewing in the undertow, made 1950s slang a covert language all its own.
 On one end there was homogeneousness in America, and on the other end there was the business of communism and the radicalism of the American teenager.
-There is no doubt that you will readily recognize many of the slang words from this era.
 And as with many other eras of the past, some of the slang words are still being used today.